STRIDES/NIHCloudLabGCP/tutorials/README.md

 ## **Genome Wide Association Studies** <a name="GWAS"></a>
 - This [NIH CFDE written tutorial](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud
-) walks you through running a simple GWAS using AWS.
-However, you could consider using one of the other approaches we listed above for something a bit more cloud native.
+) walks you through running a simple GWAS using AWS, thus we have rewritten it as a notebook to work on GCP [here](/tutorials/notebooks/GWAS_coat_color).
 - Terra has a [GWAS workspace](https://app.terra.bio/#workspaces/amp-t2d-op/2019_ASHG_Reproducible_GWAS-V2) that walks through a few tutorials and has links to public data for testing GWAS.
 Since it uses notebooks it should be easy enough to adapt to Vertex AI.

 ## **Proteomics** <a name="PRO"></a>
--Use Big Query to run a Kruskal Wallis Test on Proteomics data using [these notebook](https://github.com/isb-cgc/Community-Notebooks/tree/master/FeaturedNotebooks).
-Clone the repo into Vertex AI, or just drag them into a Vertex AI Workbench instance.
+- Use Big Query to run a Kruskal Wallis Test on Proteomics data using [these notebooks](https://github.com/isb-cgc/Community-Notebooks/tree/master/FeaturedNotebooks).
+Clone the repo into Vertex AI, or just drag the notebooks into a Vertex AI Workbench instance.

 ## **Medical Imaging** <a name="IM"></a>
-- Most medical imaging analyses are done in notebooks, so we would recommend downloading the Jupyter Notebook from [here](https://github.com/kyleoconnell/cloud-lab-training/tree/main/Tutorials/AWS_tutorials/BrainTumorSegmentation) and then importing or cloning it into Sagemaker.
+- Most medical imaging analyses are done in notebooks, so we would recommend downloading the Jupyter Notebook from [here](/tutorials/notebooks/BrainTumorSegmentation) and then importing or cloning it into Sagemaker.
 The tutorial walks through brain image segmentation.
 - Download NVIDIA's example [Medical Imaging Notebook](https://developer.nvidia.com/run-jupyter-notebooks).
-Note that there are other interesting notebooks on that site, but be warned that most of the NVIDIA notebooks require a GPU, so plan accordingly.
+Note that there are other interesting notebooks on that site, but be warned that most of the NVIDIA notebooks require a GPU, so be careful about spinning up expensive resources and not shutting them down!

 ## **RNAseq** <a name="RNA"></a>
 - You can run this [Nextflow tutorial](https://nf-co.re/rnaseq/usage) for RNAseq a variety of ways on GCP.
-Following the instructions outlined above, you could use Compute Engine, Life Sciences API, or in Vertex AI.
+Following the instructions outlined above, you could use Compute Engine, Life Sciences API, or in Vertex AI notebook.
-- For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from [the University of Maine INBRE](https://github.com/MaineINBRE/rnaseq-myco-tutorial) use this [Notebook](rnaseq-myco-tutorial-main).
+- For a notebook version of a complete RNAseq pipeline from Fastq to Salmon quantification from [The University of Maine INBRE](https://github.com/MaineINBRE/rnaseq-myco-tutorial) use this [Notebook](/tutorials/notebooks/rnaseq-myco-tutorial-main).
-- There is also this NIH-written tutorial to use [kids first data on Cavatica](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_1/).
-Note that you will need to pre-register for both kids first data and Cavatica access.
+- There is also this NIH-written tutorial to use [Kids First data on Cavatica](https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/RNAseq-on-Cavatica/rna_seq_1/).
+Note that you will need to pre-register for both Kids First data and Cavatica access.

 ## **Single Cell RNAseq** <a name="sc"></a>
 -  This [NVIDIA blog](https://developer.nvidia.com/blog/accelerating-single-cell-genomic-analysis-using-rapids/) details how to run an accelerated scRNAseq pipeline using RAPIDS.
 You can find a link to the github that has lots of example notebooks [here](https://github.com/clara-parabricks/rapids-single-cell-examples).
 For each example use case they show some nice benchmarking data with time and cost for each machine type.
 You will see that most runs cost less than $1.00 with GPU machines.
+Pay careful attention to the environment setup as there are a lot of dependencies for these notebooks.
+Create a conda environment in the terminal, then run the notebook.

 ## **Long Read Sequence Analysis** <a name="Long"></a>
 Oxford Nanopore has a pretty complete offering of notebook tutorials for handling long read data to do a variety of things including variant calling, RNAseq, Sars-Cov-2 analysis and much more.
 Access the notebooks [here](https://labs.epi2me.io/nbindex/).
+Note that these notebooks expect you are running locally and accessing the epi2me notebook server.
+To run them in Cloud Lab, skip the first cell that connects to the server and then the rest of the notebook should run correctly, with a few tweaks.
+If you are just looking to try out notebooks, don't start with these.
+If you are interested in long read sequence analysis, then some troubleshooting may be needed to adapt these to the Cloud Lab environment.
+You may even need to rewrite them in a fresh notebook by adapting the commands.